Eugene Goossens (composer): Note

-The Belgian baritone Albert Goossens, who with his wife Alice Goossens-Viceroy, a soprano with the New South Wales State Orchestra, were on the teaching staff of the Sydney Conservatorium, was not related.
+The Belgian baritone Albert Goossens, who with his wife Alice Goossens-Viceroy, a soprano with the New South Wales State Orchestra, was on the teaching staff of the Sydney Conservatorium, was not related.
 Their daughter Renee Goossens, soprano and teacher at the Sydney Conservatorium and the Melba Conservatorium, has been confused with Renée Goossens (born 1940), youngest daughter of Sir Eugene Goossens and author of Belonging: a memoir.

 Death

 His former student Richard Bonynge visited him near the end of his life, and found him "absolutely destroyed".
 Nevertheless, he was engaged for work with the BBC, and Everest Records asked Goossens to make some stereo recordings.
 For Everest he completed a powerful recording of Respighi's Feste Romane just before his death and it was released as the sole selection on the LP.
 His other Everest recordings included Rimsky-Korsakov's Scheherazade, Rachmaninoff's Symphonic Dances, Tchaikovsky's Manfred Symphony, and the Symphonie Fantastique by Hector Berlioz.

 He died of rheumatic fever and a haemorrhaging gastric ulcer on 13 June 1962 at Hillingdon Hospital in Middlesex.
 He was buried in St Pancras and Islington Cemetery.
 He left his estate including copyrights and royalties "to my faithful companion and assistant Miss Pamela Main".